async-profiler/async-profiler/docs/ProfilingNonJavaApplications.md

 The `asprof_get_sample_counter` function increments every time there is a sample.
 This gives native code an easy way to detect when a sample event had occurred, and to log metadata about what the program was doing when the event happened.

-### Interaction with a JVM

-If you are using the native API to use async-profiler on a program that embeds a JVM and calls into it, async-profiler will not attach to that JVM, and stack traces involving (JITted) Java code will be mostly a single `.unknown` frame.